brandonroberts/angular/aio/content/getting-started/index.md

 In the `imports` array, add the `RouterModule.forRoot([])` method with an empty array.
 Configured routes will be stored in the array.

-*JAF: Terminology. "configured routes" or "defined routes" or "route configurations"?*
+*JAF: Terminology.
+Are these terms synonymous: "configured routes" or "defined routes" or "route configurations"?*

 <code-example header="src/app/app.module.ts (imports)" path="getting-started/src/app/app.module.1.ts" region="router-module-imports">
 </code-example>

-Your application is configured with Angular routing, but the template needs a placeholder where it renders routed components.

-*JAF: "configured with Angular routing" means the router is created and ready to listen?*
+At this point, your application is configured with Angular routing; the router is created and ready to listen.

 #### 3. Add a router outlet

+The template needs a placeholder where it renders routed components.
+That placeholder is called a "router outlet."

-Remember that we're going to use routing for the product list area of the app.
+Recall that we're going to use routing for the product list area of the app.
+So, we'll replace the product list view with a router outlet.
 To do that, open `app.component.html` and replace `app-product-list` with `routeroutlet`.

 <code-example header="src/app/app.component.html (Router outlet)" path="getting-started/src/app/app.component.html">
 </code-example>

-The router is ready to listen for changes in the browser URL, but you need to configure it with routes to transition from one set of components to the next.
+Now the router is both ready to listen for changes in the browser URL, and it has a place to display the requested component.

-*JAF: Is this a listening action, a writing action, or both via routeroutlet?*

 ### Create a route that shows product list

+Next you need to configure the app with routes to transition from one set of components to the next.

 To register a route for the product list, it must be defined in the array of routes.